Scafa, Province of Pescara, Abruzzo

 The town lies in a fairly flat area, at the confluence of the Lavino with the river Pescara.
 Thanks to local deposits of asphalt rock, whose exploitation began already in Roman times, Scafa has had a remarkable industrial development.

-The village derives its name from the "scafa" (=boat) of San Valentini, because until the 19th century the site was used as a boat passage on the Pescara.
+The place derives its name from the "scafa" (=boat) of San Valentino, because until the 19th century the site was used as a boat passage on the Pescara.
 Around 1870 the modern town began to form, right next to the wooden bridge that replaced the boats.
 Scafa became a separate municipality only in 1948, having previously belonged to the jurisdiction of San Valentino in Abruzzo Citeriore.

 - June 14 to 15: Feast of St. Anthony of Padua (hamlet Decontra)

 - End of August: Feast of Santa Maria del Carmelo (Our Lady of Mount Carmel).